 The Council's Corporate Plan for 2016-2020, 'The Way Ahead' continues to put residents at the centre of what we do.

-The plan was orginally developed and shaped by residents, staff and partners who told us what mattered most to them.
+The plan was originally developed and shaped by residents, staff and partners who told us what mattered most to them.
 It has set the direction for everything we have done since 2016 and its final year, it sets the firm foundations for our new plan which will be in place from April 2020.

-The Corporate Plan sets out a Vision for the future...

-A County Borough that has high aspirations, is confident and promotes opportunity for all and focuses on three priorities:
+The current Corporate Plan sets out a Vision for the future for a County Borough that has high aspirations, is confident and promotes opportunity for all, and it has focused on three priorities